UPDATED: NOVEMBER 03, 2022 | 1 MIN READ

-There are a lot of things that impact your car insurance rates such as how long you’ve had your license, your age, and even your gender.
+Many things impact your car insurance rates, such as how long you’ve had your license, your age, and even your gender.
 But did you know that the age of your vehicle can affect your car insurance rates too?

 How does a new vehicle affect car insurance rates?

 When does a new car cost more to insure?

 A new car can cost more to insure because it may have a higher market value than older cars.
 The insurance companies must consider how much they’ll have to pay if you get into an accident and total your vehicle.

 New cars also tend to have more high-tech equipment, raising insurance costs.
 This equipment, such as smart keys and tracking devices, can cost a lot to repair if needed.

 Also, when you purchase a new car, you’re eligible to add gap insurance to your policy.
 This increases your car insurance rates, but it covers the difference between the amount you paid for the car and its actual cash value – this is great, considering cars depreciate as soon as you drive them off the lot.

 When does a new car cost less to insure?

 Sometimes, new cars can get you a discount on your insurance rates.
 Newer cars may have additional safety features that can help to prevent the driver from being in an accident.
 Insurers sometimes offer a ‘new car’ discount, so if you’ve just bought a new car, ask if you’re eligible.

 How does an older vehicle affect car insurance rates?